Frequently Asked Questions

 How do I register my purchase?

-- Online - This is the fastest way to register.
+This is the fastest way to register.
 First you need to create an account (if you have not already done so) and then register your purchases, including the date and place of purchase, and the serial number (if applicable - only some products carry a serial number).
 If you already have an account, then log in and select Register Your Purchase and follow the instructions.

-- By post - if your rod or reel came with a registration card, just fill out the details and post it to us.
+If your rod or reel came with a registration card, just fill out the details and post it to us.
 If it didn't have a card, send us the product, dealer, date of purchase and your contact details, along with a copy of your receipt.

 REMEMBER you still need to keep your receipt in case you need to claim.